Hoppen to Conclusions: Week 5 Insights and Analysis

 Note: neutral game-script is defined as plays outside of the two-minute warning with a win probability between 20% and 80% for the offensive team.

-- Team Pace and Plays: Compares a team's average plays per game to its neutral-script pace, using seconds per play as a measure of pace.
+- Team Pace and Plays: Compares a team's average plays per game (in regulation only, overtime excluded) to its neutral-script pace, using seconds per play as a measure of pace.
 On the chart, the y-axis flipped to show faster-paced teams (fewer seconds per play) on top.
 Simply put, teams (and overall matchups) with more plays and faster pace will offer more opportunities for fantasy point-scoring.

-- Team Pass Rates: Compares a team's neutral-script pass rate to its red-zone pass rate, with the size of the team's point showing its pass rate over expectation (PROE).
+- Team Pass Rates: Compares a team's ps rate over expectation (PROE) to its red-zone pass rate.
 Here we can identify which teams are passing the most when game script isn't a deciding factor and when they get close to the goal line.

 - Running Back Usage: Compares running back snap percent to his high-value touches (carries inside the 10 and receptions), with the size of the player's point as his total opportunities per game.